 See for yourself!

 Modern design and sophisticated functionality are hallmarks of the new multifunction armrest for control stations.

 Its continuously variable tilt and optional length extension make it ideal for ergonomic work.
 The contact area is padded with a gel cushion for maximum comfort.
 Of course, we can also install matching joysticks and command devices according to your requirements.

 Perfect for every application!

-The compact handle G50 expands the control functions of a joystick by a further axis.
+The compact G50 handle extends the control functions of a joystick with an additional axis.

-By turning the spring-centered handle clockwise or counter-clockwise, a potentiometric output signal is generated which, together with the directional paths integrated in the potentiometer, can be used for a wide variety of control tasks.
+Rotating the spring-centered handle counterclockwise or clockwise generates a potentiometric output signal that can be used together with the direction rails integrated in the potentiometer for a wide variety of control tasks.